tytydraco/yessleep/out/I_live_in_a_town_in_Texas_that_doesnt_exist_We_have_a_disturbing_annual_ritual_and_this_year_it_was_my_turn.md

 Nobody ever left, or came, to Scythe.

 Not permanently.

 Those who went to get provisions or services found themselves racing back to little corner of the universe.
+Everything we needed to build, we learned.
+It had been that way for generation.

+A lonely, little self-sufficient blot.

 In retrospect, life was mostly typical, albeit mind-numbingly dull.
 My childhood diverged in two profound aspects.